Tenshō Iga War: Third Tenshō Iga War (1582)

+Seishū Gunki, a military chronicle and historical book of Ise Province (1635-1636), praised Katsutoshi for his fortitude in this third campaign in Iga.
+After conquering Iga Province, Katsutoshi was given control of Maruyama Castle as a reward.

 Impact

 The espionage and guerrilla tactics developed by the Iga "militias of warrior-peasants" are believed to have formed the basis for the "ninja" tradition of the region.
 Following their defeat, forces from Iga were hired as auxiliary troops by other military forces.